junxit/us-congress-bills-116/metadata.md

 - 2020-01-13 — Referred to the Committee on Transportation and Infrastructure, and in addition to the Committees on Natural Resources, Foreign Affairs, Energy and Commerce, Science, Space, and Technology, and Agriculture, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2020-01-13 — Referred to the Committee on Transportation and Infrastructure, and in addition to the Committees on Natural Resources, Foreign Affairs, Energy and Commerce, Science, Space, and Technology, and Agriculture, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2020-01-13 — Referred to the Committee on Transportation and Infrastructure, and in addition to the Committees on Natural Resources, Foreign Affairs, Energy and Commerce, Science, Space, and Technology, and Agriculture, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2020-01-14 — Referred to the Subcommittee on Coast Guard and Maritime Transportation.
+- 2020-01-14 — Referred to the Subcommittee on Environment and Climate Change.
+- 2020-01-14 — Referred to the Subcommittee on Water, Oceans, and Wildlife.
+- 2020-01-22 — Referred to the Subcommittee on Conservation and Forestry.
+- 2020-10-01 — Considered under suspension of the rules. (consideration: CR H5192-5202)
+- 2020-10-01 — DEBATE - The House proceeded with forty minutes of debate on S. 1982.
+- 2020-10-01 — Motion to reconsider laid on the table Agreed to without objection.
+- 2020-10-01 — Mr. Carbajal moved to suspend the rules and pass the bill, as amended.
+- 2020-10-01 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5192-5199)
+- 2020-10-01 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.